threez/appway/README.md

 #### Default application

 There is a special application name `default`.
 If the name of an application is `default` the X-App header doesn't need to be passed to get to the application.
-The application will then be used as the fallback application fall all requests if no X-App header is passed.
+This is true if no X-App header is passed or the X-App header references an application that doesn't exist.

 ### View logs